gkarasak/TES_waterpit/README.md

 \]

 - **Bottom Surface Loss:**
-  Applied only to the bottom layer.
+  (Applied only for the bottom layer.)

 - **Top Surface Loss:**
   For the top layer, a projected area \(A_{\text{proj}}\) is used: